flant/ovpn-admin/README.md

 ./ovpn-admin
 ```

-(Please don't forgot to configure all needed params in advance.)
+(Please don't forget to configure all needed params in advance.)

 ### 3. Prebuilt binary (WIP)